mramshaw/radix-trie/README.md

 as the entire word `slow`.

 For retrieval purposes I am inclined to persist with using a single character as a root.
-The only practical purpose for a trie that I have been able to find is for search bars and the like and being able to respond quickly to that first typed character sounds like what I am after.
+The only uses for a trie that I have been able to find are spell-checking and autocomplete for search bars and the like.
+So being able to respond quickly to that first typed character sounds like what I am after.
 In the case of __bytes__ this would make it possible to use the initial byte as an offset index, although I doubt this would be practical for runes.

 ## Motivation